TeaCommerce/Tea-Commerce-Documentation/README.md

 #### Markdown

 Documentation files are written using markdown.
-If you need something more complex than is possible with markdown, you can write bespoke HTML instead.
-You should, however, aim to write as much as you can in the markdown format.
+If you need something more complex than is possible with markdown, you can write bespoke HTML instead, you should aim to write as much as you can in the markdown format.

+For details on the various supported markdown tags, checkout the [Vuepress documentation](https://vuepress.vuejs.org/guide/markdown.html).

 #### Static files